donovaly/Iteridense-package/README.md

    Then step through the file by executing the difference code pieces by setting the cursor into the code and pressing *Ctrl+Return*.
    Note that you must execute all commands from top to bottom of the script as every command depends on the ones above.
 On the first execution of the script you must uncomment 1 line at the top of the script to install packages to Julia.
 6. As described in *Iteridense-Clustering.jl* you can easily cluster any data.
-It only has to be available as a CSV file.
+It only has to be available as a CSV file in [this format](#Requirements-for-CSV-data-format).

 # The IteridenseClustering standalone program

 ## Usage

-To use the program under Windows:

 1. Download the latest release
 2. Extract the ZIP and there in the folder *bin* start the *IteridenseClustering.exe* (no installation or admin permissions are required)